IanMMG/MagicMeepleGames.github.io/about.md

 - _**Be Entertaining**_
 - _**Be Intellectually Stimulating**_

-Mission statements can be useful, but are very thin and can be shallow.
+Mission statements can be useful, but are very thin and usually vague.
 We prefer to build our company and grow based on a few simple principles...

 **Respect**
 _“Be silly, be honest, be kind.”_– _Ralph Waldo Emerson._